Mandatory use of mask and face skincare

 FFP2 and FFP3 are the safest to avoid being infected, but being the most occlusive, they create a hood of humidity mixed with carbon dioxide.
 Infact this is fertile ground for the development of acne, pimples and seborrheic dermatitis.

-The best friends of the skin are undoubtedly the washable fabric masks.
+The best friends that helps our skincare are undoubtedly the washable fabric masks.
 To be guaranteed of their effectiveness, it is important to choose models that certify water repellency and that use natural and, even better, organic fabrics as much as possible.
 On the market there are various masks made of healing and skin-friendly fabrics that can minimize allergic reactions, acne and redness.

 Whatever the type of mask chosen, your age or gender and above all your skin type, there are some beauty routine rules that apply to everyone: